SCalwas/DoctorFill/README.md

 The intermediary will run and wait for notifications from GitHub.
 It requires no user interaction to perform its duties.
 Just run it and leave it alone.
-When you want to terminate it, enter <Ctrl-C>.
+When you want to terminate it, enter Ctrl-C.

 If you want, you can optionally monitor in your browser the notifications and payloads that the intermediary receives from GitHub.
-To do so, go to the URL address in your browser.
+To do so, in your browser, go to the intermediary URL address.
 The loaded webpage is updated dynamically whenever it receives a notification.

 ## Adding functionality to Doctor Fill